josiahtarrant/cs40hw3/README.md

 # Hello!
 **Welcome to my third homework!**
-## At a high level, this file scrapes data off of ebay for a specific search term
+# At a high level, this file scrapes data off of ebay for a specific search term.
 ### Here is a more specific explanation of what this `ebay-dl.py` file does:
 1. The file takes the search term from the command line
 1. The file downloads ten pages of results from ebay for the search term supplied